pidcodes/pidcodes.github.com/1209/BABA/index.md

 * Dump cartridges, so you can play copy of your cartridge on emulator
 * Read/write battery backed saves, so you can continue your saved game on emulator/console
 * Write special cartridges like [COOLGIRL](https://github.com/ClusterM/coolgirl-famicom-multicard)
 * Rewrite ultracheap chinese COOLBOY cartridges.
 Soldering is required for old versions but it's very simple.
-New versions can be rewrited without soldering
+New versions can be rewritten without soldering
 * Test your cartridges
 * Read and frite Famicom Disk System cards using FDS drive with RAM adapter
 * Some reverse engineering